mostav02/me_cleaner_wiki/How-to-apply-me_cleaner.md

 # How to apply me_cleaner

+While using me_cleaner is easy (`python me_cleaner.py <firmware>`), flashing the modified firmware is not, as it is located in the same chip of the BIOS, which is not trivial to be flashed.

 There are two methods to apply me_cleaner to your platform:
  * External flashing (recommended)
  * Internal flashing